vatvalusha/sf-core-utils/README.md

 ## Contributing

 This library follows Salesforce best practices and is designed to be extended.
-To add support for new DML result types, implement the `IDmlResultStrategy` interface and register it in the `DmlResultService.RESULT_PROCESSORS` map.
+To add support for new DML result types, Implement the `IDmlResultStrategy` interface and register it in the `DmlResultService.RESULT_PROCESSORS` map.

 ---